 3. Many people forget the costs of homeowners insurance, maintenance, repairs, mortgage interest, and mortgage insurance.
 When you add these into the picture, your home becomes an even lousier investment.

-4. Many people assume they’re supposed to live alone, or live with their partner/spouse, because it’s a status symbol of success and adulthood.
+4. Many people assume they’re supposed to purchase a home because it’s a status symbol of success and adulthood.
 Again, you’re paying — dearly — for that status.

 The most important thing to consider when determining your housing choices?: Ask yourself: What am I willing to sacrifice in order to afford this?